-Before releasing new or updated survey settings to production, it is critical your team performs testing and QA to ensure proper behavior on your site.
+Before releasing new or updated survey settings to production, it is critical for your team to perform testing and QA to ensure proper behavior on your site.

 Here are the main testing steps:

-- Activate the survey and test survey loading rules and data collection
+- Activate the loading rules and data collection for both survey and test survey.

 Example of a Staging Snippet: